mybatis/mybatis-dynamic-sql/src/site/markdown/docs/kotlinMyBatis3.md

 Also note that we specify the "jdbcType" for each column.
 This is a best practice with MyBatis3 and will avoid errors will nullable fields.

+## About MyBatis Mappers
+Many MyBatis operations can be standardized, and you can use functionality in this library to dramatically reduce the amount of boilerplate code you need to write.
+In particular, all COUNT, DELETE, and UPDATE statements can be executed with utilities built into the library.
+The examples below will show how this works.

+Many INSERT statements can also be executed with built-in utilities.
+The only INSERT statements that require custom coding are INSERT statements that return generated keys.
+For these statements, you must code a custom mapper method with the MyBatis `@Options` annotation specifying how to retrieve generated keys.

+SELECT statements present unique challenges.
+One of the key functions of MyBatis is the mapping of result sets to objects.
+This is a very useful capability, but it requires that the mapping between result set and object be predefined and hard coded.
+Some SELECT statements can be executed without coding custom result maps.
+This library includes common SELECT support with the following capabilities:

+- Execute arbitrary SELECT statements and return `List<Map<String, Object>>` as the return value.
+This support essentially bypasses MyBatis' result mapping capabilities and returns a low level list of results.
+- Execute SELECT statements that return a single column of various types (String, Integer, BigDecimal, etc.)

+The bottom line is this - if your query returns more than one column, and you want to utilize MyBatis' result mapping functionality, you will need to code a custom result mapping.

+This library was initially conceived as a tool to improve the code created by MyBatis Generator - and the "one step" methods shown below are based on the convention used by MyBatis generator where a set of mapper methods is created for each table individually.
+If you are not using MyBatis generator, or are adding custom queries such as join queries to an application bootstrapped with MyBatis Generator, then it is likely you will need to code custom SELECT methods with custom result maps.

-## Kotlin Mappers for MyBatis3
+## Kotlin Mappers for MyBatis
-The pattern we recommend involves two types of mapper methods: standard MyBatis mapper abstract methods and extension methods.
+The pattern we recommend involves two types of mapper methods: standard MyBatis mapper methods and extension methods.

-The standard MyBatis3 mapper abstract methods accept Provider objects created by the library.
-These methods use the normal MyBatis3 annotations to specify result mappings, generated key mappings, statement types, etc. Using these methods directly involves two steps: create the provider object, then execute the MyBatis call/
+The standard MyBatis mapper abstract methods accept Provider objects created by the library.
+These methods use the normal MyBatis annotations to specify result mappings, generated key mappings, statement types, etc. Using these methods directly involves two steps: create the provider object, then execute the MyBatis call.

 The extension methods will reuse the abstract methods and add functionality to mappers that will build and execute the SQL statements in a one-step process.
+The extension methods shown below assume that you will create a set of CRUD methods for each table you are accessing (as is the case with code created by MyBatis generator).

 If you create a Kotlin mapper interface that includes both abstract and non-abstract methods, MyBatis will throw errors.
 By default, Kotlin does not create Java default methods in an interface.
 For this reason, Kotlin mapper interfaces should only contain the actual MyBatis mapper abstract interface methods.
-What would normally be coded as default or static methods in a mapper interface should be coded as extension methods in Kotlin.
+What would normally be coded as default or static methods in a Java mapper interface should be coded as extension methods in Kotlin.
 For example, a simple MyBatis mapper could be coded like this:

 ```kotlin